jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

                 error_message
             )

   still green.
-All these tests :ref:`assertions<what is an assertion>` the same
+All these tests :ref:`assertions<what is an assertion?>` the same

   .. code-block:: python